 The 50 sports celebrities and entertainment stars include 72-time LPGA winner Annika Sörenstam, 11-time MLB All-Star Pitcher Roger Clemens, Pro Football Hall of Fame wide receiver Tim Brown, 12-year MLB standout Kevin Millar, and many more.
 The star-studded lineup will compete for a $500,000 prize utilizing the modified Stableford scoring format, which involves scoring points based on the number of strokes taken at each hole.
 Good play earns points, and poor play takes away points.

 A group of amateur ClubCorp members also will compete in a qualifying system, which includes regional and national events to earn a spot in the tournament.
-The 10 amateurs who qualify for the ClubCorp Classic will get to golf alongside the celebs and pros and take home a golf cart courtesy of Pillsbury and company.
+The 10 amateurs who qualify for the ClubCorp Classic will get to golf alongside the celebs and pros and take home commemorative trophies courtesy of Pillsbury and company.

 With celebrities of all skill levels, amateurs, and professionals grouped together, these 54 holes will make for one of the most unique and interesting golf weekends.